jumpinjackie/forge-e33-mod/design/GREEN.md

 ### Design Notes

- - Depicts the member of the gigachad expedition that almost made it back to Lumiere to relay the message about the true enemy.
+ - Depicts the member of the gigachad expedition that almost made it back to Lumière to relay the message about the true enemy.
  - The clue token left behind represents the expedition journal.
  - Has un-modified buffs because these gigachads don't require pithy things like clothing and armor.